rockthethird/Bible-Study/John/John 15.md

 |References|
 |-|
 |John 14:15, 21; 1 John 5:2-3; John 5:20, 10:17, 17:26; 1 John 2:3-5; John 13:1, 14:16-17; Rom.
 12:2; Luke 22:42; Jude 21, 24; John 14:27; Heb.
 12:2; Jn 3:29-30; 1 Jn 4:20-21, 3:16; Eph.
 1:4; Jn 14:13-14, 15:7|

+### What Christ Followers Can Expect By Being In Union with Him

+#### I. Hostility from Unbelievers—15:18-25

+#### II.
+Help from God-15:26-16:15 (August 20, 2023)

+_5 arenas of God’s help that Christians must know in order to have confidence as witnesses for Christ:_

+- Introduction

+   - Common fears: lack of knowledge, lack of boldness

+1. Help with testifying in light of divine assistance—vv.26-27

+    - The spirit is sent from the Father who is the central hub of the redemptive plan

+_The sermon notes continue in [John 16.md](./John%2016.md)_